 The Ruffwear harness is a superb durable type harness: best suited for adventures walking and rough and ready activities.
 The reason for this is because this harness has been designed to give greater range of motion to deal with changing speeds, directions and contact with the outside world.
 Its unique design makes it easier and more comfortable to lift your dog over obstacles whilst walking, should you need to.

 Shoulder, chest and belly straps are included for greater fit, safety and comfort for your dog.
 When wearing this harness it will evenly spread force across their chest when pulling or when lifting the pet over the aforementioned obstacles.
 Finally, the design is still pleasing on the eye despite all the extra features it has over some of the other harnesses.
 The three straps make it a perfect harness for dogs with mobility issues as it can handle the weight evenly.

 The harness has strong, interwoven nylon straps which are constructed for strength without a weak point so to answer the question ‘will it last?’ then the answer is yes.
 The material is also heavily breathable so it won’t annoy your dog on extended walks (which it is designed to be used on).

-From a price point of view this harness isn’t cheap and is more on the expensive side.
+From a price point of view, this harness isn’t cheap and is more on the expensive side.
 However, as it is classified as a ‘speciality harness’ this price seems fair and you do get what you pay for.
-This front range harness is not designed for every day quiet walk around the park use so this could be ideal in conjunction with another harness.
+This front range harness is not designed for an everyday quiet walk around the park use so this could be ideal in conjunction with another harness.
 Here at JugDog we highly recommend this harness for those who take long adventurous walks with their dogs and those who own active pooches such as Spaniels, Dalmatians, German Shepherds and Collies.

 3. Most secure harness – FIE Harness